LeeroyLabs/sailcms-documentation/src/cms/entries.md

 The `findByUrl` and `findByCategoryId` static methods are also public and opposite to the getter methods, this will search in all entry types.

+## Entry Version

+The versioning system use this model to store the entry at creation and on each update.
+Then, it's possible to apply any version except the current version.

+There is no possibility to update an entry version for obvious reasons and when an entry is deleted, all related versions are deleted.

+### Utilities

+Here is a list of utility notes to help you work with entry versions.

+#### Get methods

+The `getById`, `getVersionsByEntryId` and `getLastVersionByEntryId` are all read protected with the Sail ACL system.

+#### Apply a version

+The `applyVersion` method is written protected with the Sail ACL system.
+By only passing the entry version id, the related entry will be updated with the new version.

+> **Warning**
+> If the entry version id is the same as the last version, there will be an Exception because we forbid to apply the current version.

+## Entry Publication

+When your entry is ready for the public, you need to publish it.
+This is where entry publications come in.
+Obviously, a publication has a `dates.published` date and can have an `dates.expired` date.

+There is only one entry publication per entry, so when we create a new publication, all others publications are deleted.
+And it's why there is no update possible on entry publication.

+### Utilities

+Here is a list of utility notes to help you work with entry publications.

+#### CRUD methods

+The `create` method, which is called by the entry model via the `publish` method, is written protected with the Sail ACL system.

+The `deleteAllByEntryId` method, which is called among others process by the `unpublish` method, is also written protected.